 Magical powers go along a very long line.
 While back in the day, some of the most popular magical power used to be to make things disappear, to heal someone or to put a spell on someone, other things, such as the ability to fly, to transcend to another universe or to magically make things move are all considered magical powers.
-I know there are other words which these magical powers are named such as telekinetic abilities.
+I know there are other words in which these magical powers are named such as telekinetic abilities.
 Yet it’s not fully proved that there is one person alive who has real telekinetic abilities.

-Magic is also the ability to hypnotize people or to make them fall in trance: this way, the magician can do with them whatever their want.
+Magic is also the ability to hypnotize people or to make them fall in trance: this way, the magician can do with them whatever they want.
 We get to see videos of people being hypnotized.
 Either we believe in this or not, we still cannot explain sleepwalking either.

-One segment of magic is particularly concerned with two things: this is also the integral part of the Freemason’s magic system.
-The first one is the ability to create gold out of any metal the other is to create the Water of Life, a potion which gives an unending life.
+One segment of magic is particularly concerned with two things: this is also the integral part of Freemason’s magic system.
+The first one is the ability to create gold out of any metal the other is to create the Water of Life, a potion that gives an unending life.
 Another important segment of magic is to revive the dead.
 In Haiti people deeply believe there are some who use the correct methods to revive the dead and make them barely alive.
-The belief system of the living dead is strongly connected to the beliefs about ghosts, spirits and fairies.
+The belief system of the living dead is strongly connected to the beliefs about ghosts, spirits, and fairies.

 Defense systems against magic

-There are tons or rites and methods, which solely serve one reason: to defend oneself against magic, particularly black magic.
+There are tons of rites and methods, which solely serve one reason: to defend oneself against magic, particularly black magic.
 While each culture uses different rites and blessings the main goal is to be free from any forms of magic.
-In many areas it’s still priests who must bless a home, before it gets inhabited so that the owners make sure, it’s defended against magic.
+In many areas it’s still priests who must bless a home before it gets inhabited so that the owners make sure, it’s defended against magic.
 Superstitions also serve as defense systems against all sorts of magical activities

-There are certain places in the world which have become infamous or famous for having magical powers attributed to them or of being cursed with black magic.
+There are certain places in the world that have become infamous or famous for having magical powers attributed to them or of being cursed with black magic.
 Stonehenge is one of the most popular magical places.
 It’s said to be along a very ancient line, which cannot be seen but along which people subconsciously built lots of villages and towns back in the day.
 These power lines go through all of England and all the world.
 These power lines deliver magical powers and they say most magical places are along such a power line.

-The US is also famous for places which have become magical perhaps due to the high amount of tragedies happening there.
+The US is also famous for places that have become magical perhaps due to the high amount of tragedies happening there.
 Salem is one of the most famous cursed places, where many women who were said to be witches were executed in various ways.
 Other places such as Lourdes mix religion with mystics, where the Statue of Mary sheds real tears and there are many places more like this.
 This inevitably brings us to the topic of religion mixed with magic.

 Not many people know, but Turin, in Italy has been long referred to as another magical place.
-According to ancient beliefs in Turin there is the magical line that divides black magic from white magic It is also rumoured that you can find the gate to hell also in Turin.
+According to ancient beliefs in Turin there is the magical line that divides black magic from white magic It is also rumored that you can find the gate to hell also in Turin.
 However, the Christian catholic Italians are not that keen on advertising this fact it’s only known in the circles of mystics.
 British on the other hand love mysticism and spiritualism and there are tons of tours along the power lines featuring some of the most mystical places alongside haunted houses all around the country.

 Magic and the Celtics

 The magical power of the Celtics is still literally unknown.
-But with creations, such as the Stonehenge many of us suspect that there were in fact Celtics druids who had supernatural powers.
+But with creations, such as the Stonehenge many of us suspect that there were, in fact, Celtics druids who had supernatural powers.

-For now, what we know is that the places where we found signs of Celtic rituals have a special importance, they may be under one power line of Earth Energy.
+For now, what we know is that the places where we found signs of Celtic rituals have special importance, they may be under one power line of Earth Energy.
 I would love to find out more about this in the future.

 The connection between this ancient nation and magic is very clear.
 This is perhaps why people in Great Britain have a very strong belief system in magic.

-The power of the cystal ball
+The power of the crystal ball

 Glass ball has supernatural effects according to almost every culture.
-While Chinese believe Glass ball has a fantastic ability to apply positive effects in any space, us in Europe and in the US mainly know the crystal ball for its secret and yet to be proved ability to reveal the future.
+While Chinese believe Glass ball has a fantastic ability to apply positive effects in any space, we in Europe and in the US mainly know the crystal ball for its secret and yet to be proved ability to reveal the future.
 The ball has long been used by gypsy predictors.
 The crystal ball also appears in the Lord of the Rings movies, where it plays the role of messenger basically, and an object which gives magicians the ability to see through them and to show the future.
 Indeed the crystal ball is one of the most ancient magical symbols we have in the world.

-Magical books, spells, signs and languages
+Magical books, spells, signs, and languages

 We are all amazed even by the thought of ancient magical books showing magical forms, runes, spells and all sorts of mystical things through which the world can be changed.
 This is one important thing that keeps the human mind excited and that’s exactly why we get to see so many magical books on the market even today.